Major Perspectives in Sociology

 The Sociological Perspective The basic insight of sociology is that human behavior is shaped by the groups to which people belong and by the social interaction that takes place within those groups.
 We are who we are and we behave the way we do because we happen to live in a particular society at a

-Georg Simmel and Conflict Theory: A new thread of conflict Theory
+Georg Simmel and Conflict Theory

 Georg Simmel (1858-1918) Among the great early sociologists, Simmel was the most interested in identifying universal patterns in human behavior.
 Whereas Marx and Weber wanted to understand what made a particular society operate, Simmel concentrated on developing what is almost a mathematics of society: a collection of statements about human relationships and social behavior that